This article may contain compensated links. Please read the disclosure for more info.

-To practice piano with good results, it is a good idea to learn more how our analytical understanding of the music and our body movements are coordinated by our brain...
+To practice piano with good results, it is a good idea to learn more about how our analytical understanding of the music and our body movements are coordinated by our brain...

 ...It may not necessarily work in the way we'd expect!

-The good news is that learning how to apply that knowledge and using it to our advantage when practicing, will immediately give great results!
+The good news is that learning how to apply that knowledge and using it to our advantage when practicing will immediately give great results!

-But your fingers, hands and arm don't "get it" yet.
-They need to be taught, even programmed; slowly and patiently by doing.
+But your fingers, hands, and arm don't "get it" yet.
+They need to be taught, even programmed, slowly and patiently by doing.

 This is particularly frustrating when you already know the music and maybe even can feel in your body how it would feel like to play it…

-Though this is all good, and will come to use at a later stage in your piano study; the tedious task of giving instructions boringly slow and steady to your arms, hands, fingers (and rest of your body) can not be learned by analyzing- or “getting it” alone.
+Though this is all good and will come to use at a later stage in your piano study, the tedious task of giving instructions boringly slow and steady to your arms, hands, fingers (and rest of your body) can not be learned by analyzing- or “getting it”- alone.

 The plus side of this is that your muscle or motor memory kicks in really quickly.

-Perhaps you know how it feels to make a mistake; thinking “OK, I know what that was supposed to be, so lets start all over again to make it right." ("Analytical" brain).
+Perhaps you know how it feels to make a mistake, thinking, "OK, I know what that was supposed to be, so let's start all over again to make it right." ("Analytical" brain).

+Then, replaying, you make the exact same mistake again! ("Reptilian" brain).
+(Darn!)
 You tell yourself:" That note right there is WRONG!
 I must NOT play it!
 (Hammer it a few times for extra effect; wrong note, bad note!).

 It takes much longer to UN-learn a mistake than to LEARN it right from the start!
 (Heard that before?)

-But I have found it helps when you practice piano to visualize the two parts; the analytical part of our brain- the “intelligent” part, and the “reptilian” part that is like the machine- it can’t do anything without proper instructions, but once learned can keep doing it forever.
+Obviously, our brain is much more complex than this.
+But I have found that it helps when practicing piano to visualize the two parts.
+The analytical part of our brain- the “intelligent” part, and the “reptilian” part that is like a machine; it can’t do anything without proper instructions, but once learned, can keep doing it forever.

-Remember that giving clear, consistent instructions to our self is what gives the best results to our piano playing:
+Here are the most important steps to practice piano effectively.
+Remember that giving clear, consistent instructions to ourselves is what gives the best results to our piano playing: